 Required documentation will include, at a minimum, the following:

 Proof of Residency: A copy of a Massachusetts driver’s license or other valid form of Massachusetts residency as approved by the Program Administrator.
+Proof of residency must be valid at time of application submission.

 A document confirming income-eligibility.
 One of the following must be provided:

-A tax transcript7 for the Applicant, confirming the Applicant is not able to be claimed as a Dependent on another person’s tax return and confirming a modified adjusted gross income (MAGI) below the applicable threshold:
+A tax transcript7 for the Applicant for the most recent tax year, confirming the Applicant is not able to be claimed as a Dependent on another person’s tax return and confirming a modified adjusted gross income (MAGI) below the applicable threshold:

 $150,000 for married filing jointly or a surviving spouse